Skip to content

 cursus init

-This runs an interactive TUI wizard that asks which package managers you use and writes a .cursus/config.toml with sensible defaults.
-It also creates the .cursus/ directory if it doesn’t already exist.
+This runs an interactive TUI wizard that asks which package managers you use, whether to enable git lifecycle automation, and which forge (GitHub, GitLab, or neither) to use for releases.
+It writes a .cursus/config.toml with sensible defaults and creates the .cursus/ directory if it doesn’t already exist.
+The full screen-by-screen flow is documented in the CLI reference.

 init is interactive-only.
 Projects that need to generate config programmatically can write .cursus/config.toml directly — see the configuration reference for the full schema.